jsoref/pdns/pdns/dnsdistdist/docs/guides/webserver.rst

 Security of the Webserver
 -------------------------

-The built-in webserver serves its content from inside the binary, this means it will not and connot read from disk.
+The built-in webserver serves its content from inside the binary, this means it will not and cannot read from disk.

 By default, our web server sends some security-related headers::